Mavis-Liang/PDA_project2_trach_or_death/README.md

 - RStudio (or another R development environment)
 - R packages required for the analysis (as specified in the RMarkdown report)

 Feel free to contribute to the project, report issues, or make improvements.
-Please refer to the "Contributing" section for details.

-## Contributing

-If you want to contribute to this project, please follow these guidelines:

-1. Fork the repository on GitHub.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and ensure they are well-documented.

-4. Test your changes thoroughly.

-5. Create a pull request on the original repository, explaining the changes and their purpose.

-We welcome contributions and collaborations to enhance the accuracy and usefulness of the model.

-## License
+## Acknowledgments

-This project is licensed under the [Your License Name] - see the [LICENSE](LICENSE) file for details.
+Dr. Chris Schmid from the Biostatistics Department at Brown University for the partnership.

+Participating centers in the BPD Collaborative Registry for providing data.